 Unusually for boats in service at the start of the war, MTBs 24 and 25 were still in service at the end of it, a testimony to the well-designed hull.
 MTB 28, although serving in 1940, was lost to fire in Portsmouth Harbour in 1941.
 Despite this, Thornycroft never became a successful manufacturer of Coastal Forces boats.
 Although several more boats of a similar design were ordered by the Admiralty in 1939, they were found to be underpowered and eventually handed over to the Army.
 Thornycroft’s rigid adherence to their own designs and lack of flexibility with Admiralty requirements may have been a cause of this, but perhaps if they had built more MTBs and MGBs, it would have been at the expense of their very significant contribution to the larger vessels of the Royal Navy.2

 MTB 24 was placed on the disposal list in October 19459 and sold.
 In time she found her way to Bembridge Harbour where she became the houseboat Little Susie.
-Apparently a very happy home for many years, she was vacated in 2010 and there is little hope for her now.
+Apparently a very happy home for many years, she was vacated in 2010 and there was soon little hope of saving her.
 During a survey in 2018 it was clear that holes in her hull prevented her from floating at full tide.
-The keel is rotten and the stern sags dramatically, suggesting that the hull has lost all integrity.
-It is impossible to move her in this condition and attempting to lift her would probably cause the hull to collapse.
-The significant investment of money that moving her would entail probably makes restoration prohibitive and she is expected to be broken up on site by the end of 2018.
+The keel was rotten and the stern sagged dramatically, suggesting that the hull had lost all integrity.
+It was impossible to move her in this condition and attempting to lift her would have caused the hull to collapse.
+Instead, she was broken up in the summer of 2019 after salvageable fittings had been removed.